derykmakgill/nsi/commonplace.md

 <cite>- Henry Adams</cite>

+> If I could meet my 14 year-old self I would tell him ‘read more books’ and ‘don’t go to college.’

+<cite>-Roger Ver</cite>

 > Some boys go to college and eventually succeed in getting out.
 Others go to college and never succeed in getting out.
 The latter are called professors.

 <cite>- H.L.
 Mencken</cite>